qmonnet/whirl-offload/_posts/2017-03-03-iovisor-summit-summary.md

 tc of XDP hook (they are working on XDP offload).

-Regarding the offload, Nick insisted on the fact they did not want to focus on _what_ to offload, but instead of _how_ to offload eBPF stuff, to avoid whack-a-mole problems.
+Regarding the offload, Nick insisted on the fact they did not want to focus on _what_ to offload, but instead on _how_ to offload eBPF stuff, to avoid whack-a-mole problems.
 As I take it, this means you are pretty free to offload any eBPF stuff you want, since Netronome has designed a nice workflow to do that.